High-speed quantum transducer with a single-photon emitter in a 2D resonator: Conclusion

 \section{Conclusion}

-In this paper, we propose a scheme to realize high speed quantum state transfer between a microwave photon in a LC circuit and an optical photon in free space with a single photon emitter in an atomically thin 2D resonator.
+In this paper, we propose a scheme to realize high speed quantum state transfer between a microwave photon in a LC circuit and an optical photon in free space with a single photon emitter in an atomic-thin 2D material.
 The 2D mechanical resonator couples an electric microwave photon to atomic ZPL with a coupling strength larger than 100~MHz.
 The conversion to a single photon pulse output can be realized by applying a weak driving laser at the red sideband of the atomic transition of the single-photon emitter.
-High speed quantum state transfer between a single microwave photon and a single optical photon with a fidelity larger than 0.95 can be realized.
-When the environmental temperature is relatively high ($\sim$ 1 K), the red-detuned driving laser can cool and initialize the mechanical mode and the LC circuit to their quantum ground states, and maintain the high fidelity of the quantum state transfer of the transducer.
+High speed quantum state transfer between a single microwave photon and a single optical photon with a fidelity larger than 0.95 can be realized at 50 mK.

-\acknowledgments T. L. acknowledges the support from NSF under Grant No. 1555035-PHY and the Tellabs Foundation.
-Z.-Q. Y. is supported by the National Natural Science Foundation of China Grant 61771278, 61435007 and 11574176.

 \begin{appendices}